Antinomianism

 Dan Corner

 The word antinomianism is a theological term which comes from the Greek anti (against) and nomos meaning law.
 It refers to the doctrine that it is not necessary for Christians to obey the moral law.
 In other words, such people who embrace that incorrectly think faith frees the Christian from such obligations.
-Though antithetical to Scripture, this view is popularly embraced by those who hold influential positions on radio and TV in our day and believe the teaching of Once Saved Always Saved (or eternal security).
-Under the heading of the carnal Christian, such teachers have especially spread that message.
-The following are some of their actual teachings:
+That person would be an antinomian.
+In our day the antinomian would most likely identify himself as being free grace.
+Though antithetical to Scripture, this view is popularly embraced by many who hold influential positions on radio and TV in our day and believe the teaching of Once Saved Always Saved (or eternal security).
+[The internet should also be included in that listing and that would include people like false teacher David J. Stewart.]
+Under the heading of the carnal Christian, such teachers have especially spread their antinomian message.

 And so, sometimes out of ignorance or whatever it might be, they attempt to gratify and meet those needs the same way they did before they were saved, and therefore, you can’t tell a carnal believer from a lost man.
 That is, you can’t tell the cold from the carnal because the truth is, they’re both acting the same way.
 Now, one of them is in Christ and one of them isn’t.
 One of them is lost and the other one is in Christ.
 One of them knows about God and knows him in the experience of salvation; the other doesn't know him at all.(1)